Bayesian Regularization for Functional Graphical Models with Applications to Neuroimaging

 where $\mathbf{S} = \mathbf{Y}^T\mathbf{Y}$.
 The quantity $-l(\mathbf{\Theta})$ is a convex function of $\mathbf{\Theta}$ and the maximum likelihood estimator of $\mathbf{\Sigma}$ is $\widehat{\mathbf{\Sigma}} = \mathbf{S}/n$.
 This estimator enjoys nice properties such as consistency, but can be unstable when $p \approx n$.
 Further, even when $\widehat{\mathbf{\Sigma}}^{-1}$ exists, it can be an unsatisfactory estimator of $\B{\Theta}$ due to the fact that it will generally not be sparse, even if $\widehat{\mathbf{\Sigma}}$ is sparse.

-To find a more stable estimator of $\B{\Theta}$ that is simultaneously sparse, \citet*{yuan2007model} proposed to solve a lasso-type regularized version of the likelihood objective function by finding
+To find a more stable estimator of $\B{\Theta}$ that is simultaneously sparse, \cite{yuan2007model} proposed to solve a lasso-type regularized version of the likelihood objective function by finding

-where $M^+$ is the space of $p\times p$ symmetric positive definite matrices, the norm $\|\cdot\|_1$ is the sum of the absolute values of the off-diagonal elements, and $\lambda$ is a non-negative tuning parameter.
-Like the original lasso \citep{Tibshirani96, KnightFu00}, \citet*{yuan2007model} showed that, for a given $\lambda$ value, the solution to this minimization problem produces a $\sqrt{n}$-consistent estimator of the true precision matrix. \citet{yuan2007model} solved this problem with the so-called maxdet algorithm \citep{VanEtAl98}.
-However, by connecting it to earlier work on the lasso, \citet*{friedman2008sparse} proposed a more efficient coordinate descent algorithm for solving \eqref{eq:objective_lasso}.
-This is the {\em graphical lasso}, an approach that has since become very popular for structure learning in GGMs.
+where $M^+$ is the space of $p\times p$ symmetric positive definite matrices, the norm $\|\cdot\|_1$ is the sum of the absolute values of the off-diagonal elements, and $\lambda$ is a non-negative tuning parameter to control the number of zeros in the estimated precision matrix.
+This is a semi-definite programming problem for the precision matrix $\bm{\Theta}$. \cite{yuan2007model} solved this problem with the so-called maxdet algorithm \citep{VanEtAl98}, while \cite{friedman2008sparse} proposed a more efficient coordinate descent algorithm for solving \eqref{eq:objective_lasso}.
+This is the {graphical lasso}, an approach that has since become very popular for structure learning in GGMs.

 \cite{wang2012bayesian} considered the fully Bayesian version of the graphical lasso by recognizing that solving \eqref{eq:objective_lasso} is equivalent to finding the maximum a posteriori (MAP) estimator in the following model,